samtay/so-hs/README.md

 have a single exec that handles all effects.
 1. Consider adding ansi-terminal for colors in prompting and error msgs (modeled like yaourt) -- this is added in the `ansi-colors` branch
-2. BUG --reset-config is useless if we throw error before interpreting it!!!
-   Or I could just direct the user to delete the path??
-Way easier..

 ### general
 0. maybe start this thing off with StateT ??? or choose a new extension to